What is a cooperative and how does it function?

 While our desire is that a parent/guardian (or a grandparent) be on duty in the classroom we do allow nannies to serve one duty day for every five duty days required (as long as they speak English and have the proper paperwork on file).

-We both work full time.
+We both work outside the home full time.
 Is CHLG for us?

 That depends.
 If at least one of you has flexibility with your work schedule, or your child's grandparents live in the area and want to be involved at CHLG, then yes.
 If neither of you have flexibility and the grandparents don't live nearby then CHLG will be a very difficult schooling option for you to manage.